umair-akb/developer.sketch.com/pages/assistants.md

 ---
-title: Assistants (Beta)
+title: Assistants
 section: assistants
 permalink: /assistants/
 order: 2
 excerpt: Bring consistency to your designs and reduce friction between team members with Assistants.
 Learn core concepts and how to create and publish Assistants.
 ---

 Bring consistency to your designs and reduce friction between team members with Assistants.

 Assistants work both inside Sketch and on the command-line on any platform, unlike plugins which are general purpose extensions for the Sketch Mac app.
 Create your own, either by modifying existing Assistants or writing your own rule implementations in TypeScript.